some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The registration of a client to receive notifications from a server may be implicit.
+An implicit registration of a client to receive notifications from a server shall be supported.
 Meaning the mechanism is pre-configured.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_445